neelmitra/avsmqtt/instructions/lab1.md

 7. **Skip** the Upload an image step.
 This is not required for prototyping.

-8. Select **No** for all the other options and click Next to Continue.
+8. Select the options as below and click Next to Continue.

+    <span style="color:orange">Please use the AWS Account # provided to you for the workshop.</span>

     ![alt text](../images/avs3.png)